argoproj/argo-cd/docs/operator-manual/applicationset/Appset-Any-Namespace.md

 This feature can only be enabled and used when your Argo CD ApplicationSet controller is installed as a cluster-wide instance, so it has permissions to list and manipulate resources on a cluster scope.
 It will *not* work with an Argo CD installed in namespace-scoped mode.

-### Scm Providers secrets consideration
+### SCM Providers secrets consideration

-By allowing ApplicationSet in any namespace you must be aware that any secrets can be exfiltrated using scmProvider or pullRequest generators.
+By allowing ApplicationSet in any namespace you must be aware that any secrets can be exfiltrated using `scmProvider` or `pullRequest` generators.

 Here is an example: